istio/istio.io/content/en/blog/2020/new-deployment-model/index.md

     caption="Multicluster Istio mesh with Istiod in an external control plane cluster"
     >}}

-Mesh operators may further expand this deployment model to manage multiple Istio control planes from an `external control plane cluster` that runs multiple Istiod control planes:
+Mesh operators can further expand this deployment model to manage multiple Istio control planes from an external cluster running multiple Istiod control planes:

 {{< image width="100%"
     link="multiple-external-Istiods.svg"